ivaleraM/GLFM/README.md

 ------------
 GLFM Demos
 ------------
-The folder `demos' contains scripts, as well as Jupiter notebooks, with application examples of the GLFM, including missing data estimation (a.k.a. matrix completion) and data exploratory analysis.
+The folder `demos' contain scripts, as well as Jupiter notebooks, with application examples of the GLFM, including missing data estimation (a.k.a. matrix completion) and data exploratory analysis.

-As an example, the script `demo_data_exploration_toyImages'
+As an example, the script `demo_data_exploration_toyImages' generates a small set of images composed by different combinations of four original images plus noise.
+Using the GLFM, we are able to recover the original images seamlessly.

+Other examples include demo_matrix_completion_MNIST, demo_data_exploration_counties, and demo_data_exploration_prostate, available both in MATLAB and PYTHON.

 -------
 Contact
 -------

-For further information or contact: Isabel Valera at isabel.valera.martinez@gmail.com or Melanie F. Pradier at melanie.fpradier@gmail.com
+For further information or contact:

+    Isabel Valera: isabel.valera.martinez (at) gmail.com
+    Melanie F. Pradier: melanie.fpradier (at) gmail.com